-A stylish lounge chair for your patio!
-Just needs bold paint and a comfy pillow.
-Large armrests, loungy recline, easy to build.
-Special thanks to Dowlerg for sharing their beautiful chair with us!
+A stylish lounge chair for your outdoor space!
+Just needs bold paint and classic stain, and a comfy pillow.
+Large armrests, easy to build.
+Special thanks to Dowlerg for reader submitted photo.

 6- 1×4 8′ Length